DiRoots-Limited/DiRoots.Civil3D.Releases/docs/pages/GradingPro/GP-Station-Management.md

 ---

-# Station Management
+# Station Setup

-Grading Pro provides flexible station management capabilities for creating and organizing stations along reference paths with individual and range-based configurations.
+Grading Pro provides station management capabilities for creating and organizing stations along reference paths with individual and range-based configurations.

 ## Overview

-Station management allows you to:
+Station setup allows you to:
 - Create individual stations at specific locations
 - Generate range-based stations with intervals
 - Configure side and angle settings for section placement
-- Organize and manage stations systematically

-> **GIF Placeholder:** Show overview of station management capabilities

 ## Individual Stations